East Kilbride F.C.: Modern history

 The club as it exists today was formed in May 2010 after the merger of Jackton Boys Club and Stewartfield FC.
 Later, local clubs EK Diamonds and EK Wanderers were incorporated into the structure.
 As yet they have no permanent home so they use the facilities at the training base, K-Park, until a site is found for a new stadium.
 They played in the inaugural season of the Lowland League, although they had previously been elected to the South of Scotland League at the end of the 2012–13 season.

-Two men, tycoon James Kean and Iain King, who is a sports journalist, spent many years in the hope that East Kilbride Thistle (the town's former highest ranked football team) would become a senior sports team so much that they officially launched their youth development programme from under-21s right down to the under-5s.
+Two men, James Kean, a property developer and distiller, and Iain King, who is a sports journalist, spent many years in the hope that East Kilbride Thistle (the town's former highest ranked football team) would become a senior sports team so much that they officially launched their youth development programme from under-21s right down to the under-5s.
 The dream never materialised and they had to admit defeat, and so their vision was to form a new club.
 John Hartson, the former Celtic striker, was appointed honorary president of the new club.
 On 10 September 2010, the club held their inaugural fundraising dinner which was attended by around 250 people and raised about £9500.